unmtransinfo/rafm/README.rst

 .. image:: https://raw.githubusercontent.com/unmtransinfo/rafm/master/docs/_static/lddt_dist.png
    :target: https://raw.githubusercontent.com/unmtransinfo/rafm/master/docs/_static/lddt_dist.png
-   :alt: Distribution of high-scoring, low-scoring, and high-similarity structures
+   :alt: Distribution of high-scoring, low-scoring, and high-similarity structures The markers on the *x*-axis refer to the size of conformational changes observed in conformational changes in various protein crystal structures:

+* *CALM*
+    Between calcum-bound and calcium-free calmodulin (depicted in the logo image above).
+* *ERK2*
+    Between unphosphorylated and doubly-phosphorylated ERK2 kinase.
+* *HB*
+    Between R- and T-state hemoglobin
+* *MB*
+    Between carbonmonoxy- and deoxy-myoglobin

 When applied to set of "dark" genomes with no previous PDB entries, the distributions of median *pLDDT* scores with a lower bound of 80 and per-residue *pLDDT* scores looks like
 this:

 .. image:: https://raw.githubusercontent.com/unmtransinfo/rafm/master/docs/_static/tdark_dist.png
    :target: https://raw.githubusercontent.com/unmtransinfo/rafm/master/docs/_static/tdark_dist.png
    :alt: Distribution of *pLDDT80* scores and per-residue *pLDDT* scores